nautobot/nautobot/nautobot/docs/installation/migrating-from-postgresql.md

 ## Remove the auto-populated Status records from the MySQL database

 A side effect of the `nautobot-server migrate` command is that it will populate the `Status` table with a number of predefined records.
 This is normally useful for getting started quickly with Nautobot, but since we're going to be importing data from our other database, these records will likely conflict with the records to be imported.
-Therefore we need to remove them, using the `nautobot-server nbshell` command in our MySQL instance of Nautobot:
+Therefore we need to remove them, using the `nautobot-server nbshell` command in our MySQL instance of Nautobot (`(nautobot-mysql) $` shell prompt):

 ```no-highlight
 nautobot-server nbshell